conal/quotes/quotes.md

 "Only mediocrity can be trusted to be always at its best.
 Genius must always have lapses proportionate to its triumphs." - Max Beerbohm

 "Those who are enamored of practice without theory are like a pilot who goes into a ship without rudder or compass and never has any certainty where he is going.
-Practice should always be based on a sound knowledge of theory." - eonard da Vinci
+Practice should always be based on a sound knowledge of theory." - Leonardo da Vinci

 "IV.17  When you meet someone better than yourself, turn your thoughts to becoming his equal.
 When you meet someone not as good as you are, look within and examine your own self." - Confucius